Addison (album)

 Addison is the debut studio album by American singer Addison Rae.
 It was released on June 6, 2025, through Columbia Records under exclusive licensing from As Long As I'm Dancing LLC.
 Addison was produced by Elvira Anderfjärd and Luka Kloser, who also co-wrote the songs with Rae.
 The album spawned five singles: "Diet Pepsi", "Aquamarine", "High Fashion", "Headphones On" and "Fame Is a Gun".

-Addison was met with positive reviews from music critics, who praised the album's production and innovativeness.
+Addison was met with widespread acclaim from music critics, who praised the album's production and innovation.
 The album debuted at number one on the New Zealand Albums Chart and reached the top ten in Australia, Austria, Belgium, Canada, Croatia, Ireland, Lithuania, the Netherlands, Norway, Portugal, Scotland, Switzerland, the United Kingdom, and the United States.
-In support of the album, Rae embarked on the Addison Tour, her first concert tour, in 2025.
-It also helped Rae earn her first Grammy Award nomination at the 68th annual ceremony, for Best New Artist.
+Rae embarked on the Addison Tour, her debut concert tour between August and November 2025 in support of the album.

+The project helped Rae earn her first Grammy Award nomination at the 68th Annual Grammy Awards, for Best New Artist.
+Rae, Anderfjärd and Kloser were also recognized by Variety with The Future Is Female Award for "breaking the glass ceiling by writing, producing and performing [the] Grammy-nominated debut album entirely themselves."
+The album appeared on numerous year-end lists, being named the best album of the year by The Fader and The Washington Post.